semanticvectors/semvecpy/README.md

 # semvecpy

-Semvecpy is a repository for Semantic Vectors work in Python.
+Semvecpy is a repository for Semantic Vectors work in Python (version 3 and above).

 It is a research project.
 It includes some well-tested production-grade work, but it's up to users to be aware of which parts this is.

-It uses Python 3+.
-We're making no efforts to be compatible with Python 2 or earlier.

 ## For External Users